We think this movie stands out for:

 What parents need to know

-Parents need to know that this action-packed adventure includes a little bit of potty humor (which most kids will find hilarious) and one almost-swear word.
+Parents need to know that Spy Kids is an action-packed adventure that includes a little bit of potty humor (which most kids will find hilarious) and one almost-swear word.
 Younger children might be scared by the mutant creatures, but most will find them more silly than frightening.
 Characters are frequently in peril (though it's usually played for laughs), and there's a certain amount of head-bonking violence.
 But no one even gets a scratch, except for one villain, whose encounter with flames leaves her having a very bad hair day.